 Matt Turk: Biography

 In 2014, Matt released Cold Revival, produced by David Dobkin, also a filmmaker, best known for directing "Wedding Crashers" and was recorded in Los Angeles at Matter Music.
 Rust Magazine named it 2014 Album of the Year.
 Guitar Player says, “On his latest release, Cold Revival, Matt Turk expertly weaves track after track of acoustic guitar and mandolin into a folk-rock fabric.”
 Relix says “appetizing and enjoyable.”
-Magnet, No Depression, Guitar World’s Acoustic Nation have also praised Cold Revival.
+Magnet, No Depression, Guitar World’s Acoustic Nation also praised Cold Revival.
 Musicians on the album provide an impressive list of gentlemen including Russ Irwin (Sting, Aerosmith), Chris Joyner (Jason Mraz, Ray La Montagne, Sheryl Crow) and Dean Butterworth (Good Charlotte, Ben Harper).
 Matt composes, sings, plays acoustic guitar, mandolin and lap steel guitar.

 In 1987, while a student at New York University, Matt teamed up with Marshall Madow and co-founded The Hour, shared the stage with Blues Traveler, opened for Richie Havens, Hot Tuna, Dave Matthews Band and released three albums: Hold Back the Reins (1989), and with drummer Carey Harmon (now in Railroad Earth), Fricker-Nicker Sessions (1991) and Songs of Sweden (1992).
 Around this time Turk became acquainted with producer Phil Ramone, during studio work singing with Phoebe Snow on Russ Irwin's debut.
 "Phil took an interest in my music and gave me a great tutoring on the craft of songwriting," remembers Matt.